symblai/community/README.md

 The [Developer Guide](process/developer.md) provides detailed instructions on how to bootstrap yourself into running, building, and viewing projects/code relating to the Symbl.ai Platform.

+### Design, Process, Large Pieces of Work Proposal Process

+For larger pieces of work that involve changes, such as Design, Process, Code, etc, a design proposal must be submitted in order to:

+- Have a written record of the proposal stating goals, design, etc
+- Preserve significant historical change for the community
+- To allow others in the community to provide feedback and improve the proposal

+To submit a proposal, use the [design proposal template][design_proposal] and submit a PR against this repo and place your proposal in the `design` folder.

 ## Training Materials

 This initiative is about to get kicked off shortly.
 The intent is to provide training videos that: